-If your insurance cover is placed via another insurance intermediary located outside Jersey or Guernsey, your premium (insurance money) may be passed to that intermediary and will be subject to a legal and regulatory regime that is different from that where you reside or your business is domiciled.
-In the event of the failure of the insurance intermediary, your premium (insurance money) may be treated differently than it would be if it were held by an insurance intermediary where you reside or your business is domiciled.
+If your insurance cover is placed via another insurance intermediary located outside Jersey, your premium (insurance money) may be passed to that intermediary and will be subject to a legal and regulatory regime that is different from Jersey’s.
+In the event of the failure of the insurance intermediary, your premium (insurance money) may be treated differently than it would be if it were held by an insurance intermediary in Jersey.

 Your duty to give information to Insurers